Rex (krewe): Royal court

 One member of the Rex Organization is each year chosen to be the monarch of the organization; he is often incorrectly referred to by the (technically redundant) phrase "King Rex".
 The correct title is simply "Rex".
 The identity of Rex is made public on Lundi Gras, the day before Mardi Gras.
 Rex is always a prominent person in the city, one who is usually involved in several philanthropic and civic causes.
-Being chosen Rex is one of the highest civic honors a person can receive in New Orleans.
 The Mayor of New Orleans traditionally hands over the key to the city of New Orleans to Rex for Mardi Gras Day.

 A consort is also chosen each year for Rex and she is titled the "Queen of Carnival".
 The queen is always a debutante of the current season.
 Like Rex, the queen is chosen in the spring of the previous year, and must keep her identity secret until Lundi Gras.

 Ball & Meeting of the Courts

 In addition to its famous parade, the Rex Organization also holds a private ball for its membership and invited guests on Mardi Gras night.
 In the 1950s, this ball made headlines when the Duke and Duchess of Windsor bowed down to Rex and the Queen of Carnival.

 Pre Hurricane Katrina, the Rex ball was held on one side of the Municipal Auditorium, while on the other half of the building at the same time, the Mistick Krewe (the oldest krewe), holds its ball and was a more veiled affair.

 Since Hurricane Katrina, the organizations have held their balls in the Sheraton and Marriott Hotels downtown.
 The rich tradition that Comus, ruler of the Mistick Krewe, extends an invitation to Rex and his queen to join him and his consort at the ball of the Mistick Krewe has been on public display on Canal Street, where a red carpet is rolled out.
 The court of The Rex Parade joins by invitation that of the senior krewe and the event is called The Meeting of the Courts, then when the monarchs have all made their exits, the Captain of the Mistick Krewe closes the curtain on the Carnival season.

-This event is televised live locally (and to selected areas outside of the city) - and many New Orleanians stay up to watch despite their weariness - until the very end.
+Since 1997, the Rex ball and Meeting of the Courts has been televised annually by New Orleans' PBS station WYES-TV; the special has historically been hosted by Mardi Gras historians Peggy Scott and Errol Laborde.